LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

  '74DA38F210FE': [0, 0, 0]}
 ```

-From the above results, it can be found that with the length of the past reference time, there will be some differences in the indoor and emission judgment results.
-Since different lengths of time represent different reference meanings, we adopt a weighting method, assigning weight to 1-day reference time `A`, weighting to 7-day reference time `B`, and weighting to 14-day reference time `1-A-B`.
+Since different time lengths give us different insights, we use a weighting method.
+We assign different weights to the results from 1-day, 7-day, and 14-day periods, using `A` for 1 day, `B` for 7 days, and `1-A-B` for 14 days.

-At the same time, we consider working about 8 hours out of 24 hours in a day, 40 hours out of 168 hours in seven days, and 80 hours out of 336 hours in 14 days.
-Therefore, if a sensor is judged as `indoor` or `emission` type, its weighted proportion should be greater than or equal to `MD_thresh`, and
+We also factor in that a sensor operates about 8 hours a day, 40 hours over 7 days, and 80 hours over 14 days.
+A sensor is definitively labeled as `indoor` or `emission` if its weighted score meets or exceeds a certain threshold (`MD_thresh`).
+This threshold is calculated based on the operation hours and the weights assigned to different time periods, i.e.,

 `MD_thresh` = (8.0/24.0)*A+(40.0/168.0)B+(80.0/336.0)(1-A-B)

-In our example, we assume `A=0.2` and `B=0.3`, and we can obtain the weighted `indoor` and `emission` sensor list through the following codes.
+For instance, if we set `A` as 0.2 and `B` as 0.3, we can then determine which sensors are consistently `indoor` or `emission` based on these weighted calculations.

 ```python
 A=0.2